julien-michot/tinyopt/README.md

 # Usage 👨🏻‍💻

+## Why is Tinyopt so fast?

+`Tinyopt` achieves efficiency through its Accumulation function, which offers a unique approach.
+Instead of the conventional method of storing extensive lists of residuals and their Jacobians, it empowers users to directly populate the linear system with gradients and Hessians.
+This manual filling significantly curtails overhead and memory usage, requiring storage only for the more compact gradient (and optionally, the Hessian).

+However, these advantages are realized specifically when leveraging the Accumulation function;
+they are not applicable when employing automatic or numerical differentiation techniques.

 ## Tinyopt: The Easy Way 😎

 `Tinyopt` is inspired by the simple syntax of python so it is very developer friendly*, just call `Optimize` and give it something to optimize, say `x` and something to minimize.